 You may notice that CPU usage becomes high when Acronis True Image is running a backup job.
 CPU's temperature increases and so does the fan noise.
 Upon checking the list of running processes you discover that the process consuming most of the CPU resources is TrueImageHomeService.exe.
 After the backup finishes, the CPU usage returns back to normal.

 If you had an earlier version of Acronis True Image before, you may recall that CPU usage was not that high during backups.

-Higher usage of available CPU resources is part of adjustments made in 2017 version to achieve the maximum backup speed possible on a given machine.
+Higher usage of available CPU resources is part of adjustments, made in 2017 and newer version of the software, to achieve the maximum backup speed possible on a given machine.

 Factors of high CPU usage by TrueImageHomeService.exe